kenmanga666/Taskmanager/README.md

 - Open the "Speedy Task Manager" (named "Speedy Manager)

 > [!TIP]
-> Go see the "Features inside the Task Manager" section to see what you can do inside the Task Manager.
+> Go see the [Features inside the Task Manager](#features-inside-the-task-manager) section to see what you can do inside the Task Manager.
+> Go see the [Features inside the Speedy Manager](#features-inside-the-speedy-manager) section to see what you can do inside the Speedy Manager.

 - Exit the Task Manager.